Aging CBD Office Stock Face Dual Threat from Changing Tenant Needs, Competition from New, More Flexible Development

-Owners of older core CBD assets are also fighting on another front -- competition from up-and-coming submarkets such as the aforementioned Midtown South in New York.
+Owners of older core CBD assets are also fighting competition on another front-- up-and-coming submarkets emerging as favorite locales for technology firms, such as the aforementioned Midtown South in New York.
 A rising number of smaller and mid-size tech and creative firms are migrating to submarkets in other cities, such the Seaport District in Boston and SOMA (South of Market) in San Francisco.

 Cities and the private sector are investing in infrastructure and other redevelopment in these districts, clearing the way for shiny new transit-oriented projects where employees can live, walk to work and play.

-Traditional CBDs in the top cities will likely continue to outperform the broader office market, Cleveland said.
-However, many owners or prospective buyers may be lulled into making unrealistic assumptions about leasing income and necessary capital improvements.
+While Cushman & Wakefield's Cleveland expects traditional CBDs in the top cities will likely continue to outperform the broader office market, many building owners or prospective buyers need to factor in the costs of remaining competitive in making assumptions about leasing income and necessary capital improvements.

 "Owners of assets in more traditional core submarkets must consider how their buildings will compete in this environment and account for this in their lease-up and underwriting," Cleveland said.
 "Workplace strategies centered on cost, efficiency and productivity are not passing fads, but rather part of a larger movement towards a more strategic and analytical approach to occupancy."

-New strategies often include a transition away from large personal offices to more open and collaborative environments, and even more recently, to striking a balance between collaboration and the need for employees to perform focused work.
+New strategies often include moving away from large personal offices to more open and collaborative environments, and even more recently, to striking a balance between collaboration and the need for employees to perform focused work.

 Older buildings can have less flexible floor plans and lose nearly 20% of usable space when accounting for interior vertical columns, hallways and other features.
 Owners must consider this potential space loss when making projections about leasing and rent.